 Angel, Archangel, Basilisk, Dragon, Dragon's head, Garuda, Golden fleece, Griffin, Heart enflamed, Justice, Mermaid, Our Lady of Mercy, Ouroboros, Paschal lamb, Pegasus, Phoenix, Sacred Heart of Jesus, Saint George, Sea-griffin, Sea-lion, Trinity, Triton, Unicorn, Winged hand and Wyvern.

-Port and windows, Between, Proper, Pointed, Archer, Azure, Flag, Barbel, Ship, Boa, Wreath, Caravel, Charged, Chinapieria, Upon (wreath), Crest, Five, Ogee, Heart, Outlined in sable, Diapered, Doubled, Two, In orle, In pale, Coat of arms, Inescutcheon, Personal, Gules, Illuminated, Interpreted, Mantling, Motto, Flame, Enflamed, Line, Throughout (all sides), Or, Party per pale, Pegasus, Fimbriated, Leather, Argent, Irradiated, Vert, Freehand, One, Helm and Tree.
+Open, Port and windows, Between, Proper, Embattled, Pointed, Archer, Azure, Flag, Barbel, Ship, Boa, Wreath, Caravel, Charged, Upon (wreath), Crest, Outlined in sable, Diapered, Doubled, Two, In orle, In pale, Coat of arms, Inescutcheon, Personal, War cry, Gules, Illuminated, Interpreted, Mantling, Motto, Flame, Enflamed, Line, Semi-circular, Throughout (all sides), Or, Party per pale, Pegasus, Fimbriated, Leather, Argent, Irradiated, Vert, Supporter, One, Helm and Tree.

 Dr. Antonio Salmerón y Cabañas,